 There’s a full version online of Jean-Luc Godard’s 1968/72 collaboration with D.A.
 Pennebaker and Richard Leacock.
 Filmed originally as 1 A.M. (as in “One American Movie”), it was planned as Godard’s understanding of U.S. culture during the Vietnam age.
 (Though perhaps “misunderstanding” would be the more accurate term.)
 The project went uncompleted, was shelved and later reedited by Pennebaker into 1 P.M. (as in “One Parallel Movie”).
 A fascinating failure, the film features Rip Torn, Jefferson Airplane, Eldridge Cleaver and Tom Hayden, among others.
 (Thanks Dangerous Minds.)

 D.A.
-Pennebaker is interviewed about his landmark 1966 Bob Dylan doc, Don’t Look Back, in this new video.
-Who better to do the honors than legendary music and culture journo Greil Marcus.
+Pennebaker interviewed about his landmark 1966 Bob Dylan doc, Don’t Look Back, by the legendary music and culture journo Greil Marcus.